pp4rs/2024-uzh-installation-guide/docs/python.md

-# Anaconda Python
+# Python

-Anaconda is a pre-packaged Python distribution for scientific users.
-Unlike other Python distributions, this means that most additional functionality that we need to do numerical computing, statistics, plotting and the like come already installed - which saves us a lot of time.
+Conda is a pre-packaged Python distribution.
+It is mainly used as a package manager that enables simple creation of virtual enviroments for Python.
+More on this during the course.

+We will be installing either "Miniforge" or "Miniconda" for this course.
+Both can, for now, be regarded as equivalent.
+Some of you might have heard of "Anaconda".
+Anaconda is the bigger brother of Miniconda, but contains many packages we don't require.

 ## Installing Miniforge Python for Mac
+!!!
+Note "Department Managed Macs"
+    Go to [Miniconda Homepage](https://conda.io/miniconda.html) and either install the latest version of "Miniconda3 macOS Intel x86 64-bit pkg" or "Miniconda3 macOS Apple M1 64-bit pkg", depending on whether you have an older Intel or newer Apple Silicon Mac.
+Accept all defaults during installation.
+Open a terminal and [verify your install](#verifying-your-installation)

 Install using Homebrew.
 In your terminal type the following and press return: